- Three nights' hotel accommodation in Ulaanbaatar City.

-In Mongolia the standard voltage is 230 V. The standard frequency is 50 Hz.
-The power sockets that are used are of type C / E.
+In Mongolia, the standard voltage is 230 V. The standard frequency is 50 Hz.
+The power sockets used are of type C/E.

-Please, check the label in your appliance if it can be used in Mongolia.
+Please, check the label in your appliance if you can use it in Mongolia.
 If it does not, you will need a voltage converter.
-Also bring a set of International adapter.
+Also, bring a set of an International adapter.

-The Mongolian language is the official language of Mongolia and best-known member of the Mongolic language family.
-The number of speakers across all its dialects may be 5.7 million, including the vast majority of the residents of Mongolia and many of the Mongolian residents of the Inner Mongolia Autonomous Region.
+The Mongolian language is the official language of Mongolia and the best-known member of the Mongolic language family.
+The number of speakers across all its dialects maybe 5.7 million, including the vast majority of the residents of Mongolia and many of the Mongolian residents of the Inner Mongolia Autonomous Region.

-Except the Travel trade professionals, tour guides, hotel front desk staffs, others do not speak English.
+Except for the Travel trade professionals, tour guides, hotel front desk staff, others do not speak English.
 So some basic knowledge of Mongolian Language will be helpful.
 Here is a resource on learning some basic Mongolian language.

 Smart Traveler Enrollment Program (STEP)

-We also suggest you enroll US government's SMART program to get updated about the travel conditions of the countries you are traveling.
+We also suggest you enroll in the US government's SMART program to get updated about the travel conditions of the countries you are traveling to.

-- A completed trip registration form with authorization of $300 per person on land is requested at the time of booking of the trip.
-We also request a passport copy.
+- We request a completed trip registration form with authorization of $300 per person on land at the time of booking of the trip.
+We also require a passport copy.

 - When it's time to purchase the in-tour airfares, we will request you the second part payment.

 - Balance payment is due 90 days before the departure.
-Balance payment by credit card attracts 3.5% fee.
-Payment made within 90 days prior to the trip date is accepted by cashier's check or wire transfer only.
+Balance payment by credit card attracts a 3.5% fee.
+Payment made within 90 days before the trip date is accepted by the cashier's check or wire transfer only.

 Cancellation and refund

-Notice of cancellation and refund request must be received in written form.90 days prior departure: Administrative fee US$ 150 per person.
+We must receive the notice of cancellation and refund request in written form.
+Ninety days prior departure: Administrative fee US$ 150 per person.

-- Less than 30 days: 100% Airlines,trains, hotels and government controlled destinations may have their own cancellation and refund policies which will supersede Highland Asia’s Cancellation and Refund Policies.
+- Airlines, trains, hotels, and government-controlled destinations may have their cancellation and refund policies, which will supersede Far & High’s Cancellation and Refund Policies.

-While we plan and do our best that your trip goes smoothly as planned but there are always chances of unforeseen events and conditions such as illness, accident, inclement weather conditions, and flight cancellation or missed connection or loss of baggage etc. that may cause interruption or delay or total cancellation of your trip putting your hard earned travel investment in jeopardy.
-It's also possible that you may need medical assistance, emergency evacuation or medical transportation when you get ill or involve in an accident when you are traveling in remote areas.
-Far & High's Tour cost does not cover any of these expenses or losses and so we strongly recommend you that you should protect yourself and your travel investment against those unfavorable conditions.
+We plan and do our best that your trip goes as planned.
+But there are still always chances of unforeseen events and conditions such as illness, accident, inclement weather conditions, and flight cancellation or missed connection or loss of baggage, etc. It may cause interruption or delay or total cancellation of your trip, putting your hard-earned travel investment in jeopardy.
+It's also possible that you may need medical assistance, emergency evacuation, or medical transportation when you are traveling in remote areas.
+Far & High's tour cost does not cover any of these expenses or losses.
+We strongly recommend that you should protect yourself and your travel investment against those unfavorable conditions.